sekdiy/FlowMeter/README.md

 Please make sure you consult the [documentation](https://github.com/sekdiy/FlowMeter/wiki/Properties) in order to further understand how the library works.

-## How to calibrate your own sensor
+## Should you calibrate your own sensor?

-The **FlowMeter** library can be used with many different flow sensors ([sensor examples](https://github.com/sekdiy/FlowMeter/wiki/Sensors) are listed in the documentation).
+The **FlowMeter** library can be used with many different flow sensors right away.
+Some [sensor examples](https://github.com/sekdiy/FlowMeter/wiki/Sensors) are listed in the documentation.

+For many projects you don't need to worry about calibration.
+But it still makes sense to be aware of the limitations that come with an uncalibrated sensor in a metering application.

 It's easy to calibrate yourself.
 Preferrably you'd do this after installing the sensor into your project.
-The flow meter then benefits from increased precision within the flow range of your application.
+The flow meter then benefits from increased precision within the viscosity and flow range of your application.

 There's a [complete how-to](https://github.com/sekdiy/FlowMeter/wiki/Calibration) in the documentation.

 ## Documentation

-For further documentation please take a look at the **FlowMeter** [documentation pages](https://github.com/sekdiy/FlowMeter/wiki).
+For further details please take a look at the **FlowMeter** [documentation pages](https://github.com/sekdiy/FlowMeter/wiki).

 Also, the library source code (in the folder [`src/`](src/)) and the examples (in the folder [`examples/`](examples/)) are fully documented.